cloudera/cloudera-partners/README.md

 ## Lab Flow

 In this lab, you will interact with the knowledge base that has been loaded into a Pinecone vector database.
-You will explore how customer and product relationships are stored in a Knowledge Graph to create a rich agentic workflow application to service an E-Commerce Chat application
+You will explore how customer and product relationships are stored in a Graph Database to create a rich agentic workflow application to service an E-Commerce Chat application

 There are currently 4 exercises in the lab.
 It is important to follow the exercise order, as there are dependencies between different stages.
   - [0.
 Getting into Cloudera AI](#0-getting-into-cloudera-ai)